michael-franke/michael-franke.github.io/_posts/2016-09-30-Comparison_binomial.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-Theaching a [tutorial on Bayesian data analysis](http://michael-franke.github.io/KogWis2016_bda_tutorial/index.html) at [KogWis-2016](http://kogwis2016.spatial-cognition.de) today, which had a running example of a simple binomial coin flip scenario, by means of which I tried to highlight the conceptual differences between three ways of doing (something that may be called) "null-hypothesis testing":
+I taught a [tutorial on Bayesian data analysis](http://michael-franke.github.io/KogWis2016_bda_tutorial/index.html) at [KogWis-2016](http://kogwis2016.spatial-cognition.de) today, which had a running example of a simple binomial coin flip scenario, by means of which I tried to highlight the conceptual differences between three ways of doing (something that may be called) "null-hypothesis testing":

 1. $$p$$-values (our good-old pals),
 2. Bayes factors for nested model comparison, and